 Due to the vast workload involved in compiling and harmonizing the data caused by the federal structure of the government units, there is generally a time lag of some 18 months before publication of the definitive results for each fiscal year.
 However, estimates can be used to provide more up-to-date statements and forecasts for the general government sector and the individual sub-sectors, i.e. Confederation, cantons, municipalities and social security funds.
-The financial statistics are based on the financial statements up to 2013 (Table 4).
-For the Confederation (including separate accounts and decentralized entities), the 2014 figures are also based on the corresponding financial statements.
-The 2015 forecasts are based on the definitive federal financial statements and on the provisional financial statements for the separate accounts and decentralized units.
-The 2016 forecasts are based on the budget or on the financial plans as the case may be.
-The 2014 data for the cantons is based on the financial statements, and the forecasts are based on a survey of the financial statements (2015) and the cantonal budgets (2016).
-The 2014-2016 forecasts for the municipalities are based on several indicators.
-The 2014 and 2015 figures for the social security funds are based on the financial statements and provisional financial statements, respectively.
-The 2016 forecasts are based on the budget or financial plan figures.
+The financial statistics are based on the financial statements up to 2014 (Table 4).
+For the Confederation (including separate accounts and decentralized entities), the 2015 figures are also based on the corresponding financial statements.
+The 2016 forecasts are based on the definitive federal financial statements and on the provisional financial statements for the separate accounts and decentralized units.
+The 2017 forecasts are based on the budget or on the financial plans as the case may be.
+The 2015 data for the cantons is based on the financial statements, and the forecasts are based on a survey of the cantonal financial statements (2016) and the cantonal budgets (2017).
+The 2015-2017 forecasts for the municipalities are based on several indicators.
+The 2015 figures for the social security funds are based on their financial statements, and the 2016-2017 forecasts are based on their budget or financial plan figures.